tsubasakong/agents-deep-research/README.md

 It is worth noting that the deep research agent does not ask clarifying questions at the start, so can be used in an automated fashion.

+## Model Context Protocol (MCP) with Claude

+This project now supports using Claude with the Model Context Protocol (MCP) for a more streamlined research workflow.
+When enabled:

+- Claude acts as a single assistant that can directly use tools (web search and website crawling)
+- Tool selection and execution happens within Claude's conversation context
+- Claude decides when and how to use tools based on the knowledge gap
+- This reduces the number of model calls and simplifies the agent flow

+To use Claude with MCP:
+- Set `USE_CLAUDE=true` in your `.env` file, or
+- Pass `--use-claude` flag when running from the command line, or
+- Set `use_claude=True` when initializing `IterativeResearcher` or `DeepResearcher`

+You must have `ANTHROPIC_API_KEY` set in your environment for Claude to work.

 ## Sample Output

 Deep Research Examples (using DeepResearcher):